-A student shall be in class for at least two hours to be considered in attendance for one half day.
-A student shall be in class for at least four hours for a full day.
-Due to significant interruption to end-of-day classroom procedures, every effort should be made not to request students be called out of class during the last 15 minutes of the school day.
+A student shall be in class for at least two (2) hours to be considered in attendance for one half day.
+A student shall be in class for at least four (4) hours for a full day.
+Due to significant interruption to end-of-day classroom procedures, requests for students be called out of class during the last 15 minutes of the school day will be reserved for family emergencies only (does not apply to early release for school sponsored activities, i.e. sports).